SavvyHex/sakethpai.me/posts/bandit/level-6.md

 - Owned by group bandit6
 - 33 bytes in size

-Keeping all of this in mind, we can type one single command to list all files which come under these crieterion.
+Keeping all of this in mind, we can type one single command to list all files which come under these criteria.

 ```bash
 find / -user bandit7 -group bandit6 -size 33c